-The HEE NW Faculty for Advancing Practice 2023 / 2024 expression of interest process will be as follows:
+The North West Faculty for Advancing Practice 2023 / 2024 funding request process will be as follows:

 Please find below our guide to implementing and funding advanced practice across the North West in PDF format and drop down.

 A Guide to implementing and funding Advanced Practice

 This North West guidance is to support organisations in the region to develop advanced practice across services and to help grow the advanced practice workforce of the future.

 We want to thank our colleagues and partners who work with us.
 Our continued shared commitment and collaboration will mean we can make a difference for our region.

 This document has been aligned to the Faculty for Advancing Practice across the South East and the South West, and we want to thank them for their continued collaboration.

 Faculty Lead, North West Region Faculty for Advancing Practice